lucijakrusic/IP23/README.md

 The repository of the course "Programming 1" at UNI Graz.

-- winter semester 22/23, winter semester 23/24
+- winter semester 22/23, winter semester 23/24, summer semester 23/24

   Course adapted from:  https://github.com/gvasold/gdp21 by Gunter Vasold.